LiohMoeller/mfc/README.txt

 OPERATING SYSTEM
 - The MindfulClock is programmed in Python wiht the GUI toolkit wxPython.
 It runs on all platforms which support python and wxpython.
-- Its specially designed for Ubuntu with the Unity desktop.
+- Its specially designed for Ubuntu.

+RELEASE NOTES 1.0
+- Notification with text or sound.
+- Specification by user: Time interval in minutes, text notification, sound notification, pause function.
+- Full clock control in the user interface.
+- Taskbar application.
+- Ubuntu integration with the Application indicator.
+- Art work and sound theme.
+- Debian package.
+- Command line options
+- Sourcecode installation.
+- Internationalisation with pygettext.

 DOWNLAD AND INSTALL DEBIAN PACKAGE